emilyduchenne/emilyduchenne.github.io/_posts/2025-04-04-space-junk-coming-soon.md

 “Space is a frontier, and I’m not saying we shouldn’t explore it, we should.
 But we should do so very responsibly.
 We've seen, the effects of global warming and the climate.
 We don’t want to repeat mistakes like this.
 But the space debris problem is following the same patterns of human thinking.”

 While the solutions exist, it will take swift and coordinated action to avert our nearest orbit becoming overcrowded cosmic chaos.
-As it stands, the message is clear: Houston, we have a problem.</p>
+As it stands, the message is clear: Houston, we have a problem.